British homeowners face bankruptcy to strip unsafe building panels

 “It doesn’t feel as though their focus is on our safety, just on us paying the bills,” she said.

+Centrick Limited said “we instated the most cost-effective, but equally safe, measures as quickly as possible, getting approval from independent fire engineers at every stage and consulting with the leaseholders before the works took place.”

-Neither Centrick Limited nor the freeholder, Residents Quarter Limited, responded to requests for comment.
+The freeholder, Residents Quarter Limited, did not respond to requests for comment.

 “I can’t sell it (the flat), I can’t sublet, even if I left tomorrow I’d still be responsible for all the bills,” Loftus said.
 “There’s literally no way out of this.”